tangorishi/learnJava/02_Variables/variables.md

 # Variables
 Variables are containers for storing data values.

-Different variables used in Java
+Different variables used in Java are as-:

 1)```String``` - stores text, such as "Hello".
 String values are surrounded by double quotes